Querying and Accessing a VPC Endpoint

 • Search by tag.

-2. In the VPC endpoint list, click the ID of the target VPC endpoint to view its details.
+2. In the VPC endpoint list, click the ID of the VPC endpoint to view its details.

-**Figure 2** Summary of the VPC endpoint
+**Figure 5** **Summary** of the VPC endpoint (for accessing an interface VPC endpoint service)

-Figure 2 Summary of the VPC endpoint
+Figure 5 Summary of the VPC endpoint (for accessing an interface VPC endpoint service)

 Tab